When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “You’re good to go, guys,” Dave said.
 “Just be sure your homework is finished before you come out to swim.
 When you walk out here wear your flip-flops because the path is gravel and hard to walk on in bare feet.
 Oh, and be sure to bring towels.
 We haven’t stocked any out here yet.
 Better yet, change to your swimsuits out here.
 It’s likely to be cold by the time you’re ready to come in for dinner, so taking your showers and getting dressed out here will not only be convenient, you won’t feel cold when you walk back to the house.”

 “Do you know what time Mom’s going to have dinner ready?”

 “I’m not sure.
 You’d better ask her on your way inside.”

 They walked back to the house.
-Greg asked his Mom and she told them that dinner would be ready at six thirty.
+Greg asked his Mom about dinner and she told them it would be ready at six-thirty.

 Greg finished his problems for Pre-Calc then read the chapters in his chemistry book that he’d missed, and that let him catch up to the class.
 He checked the time and decided he could read the next chapter.
 When he finished that he completed the reading assignment for APUSH and answered the questions at the end of the chapter.